Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-git-repositories-in-linux.md

 ---
 layout: post
-title: "How to properly maintain local clones git repositories in Linux ?"
+title: "How to properly maintain local clones of git repositories in Linux ?"
 date: 2016-06-11
 ---